-1.1 The regatta will be governed by the rules as defined in The Racing Rules of Sailing.
+- 1.1 The regatta will be governed by the rules as defined in The Racing Rules of Sailing.
 If there is a conflict between the Sailing Instructions and any other document governing the event, the Sailing Instructions take precedence.
-This changes rule 63.7.

-1.2 RRS Appendix P, Special Procedures for Rule 42, will apply.

-1.3 The Laser Radial Class will sail in a "Protected Competition" per US Sailing Regulation 12.03.
-See Addendum A 14.

-1.4 The expedited appeal process is available for those in the "Protected Competition", under Appendix R, Procedures for Appeals and Requests, Rule 8.
-See Addendum A 15.

-1.5 [NP] denotes a rule that shall not be grounds for protests by a boat.
-This changes RRS 60.1(a).

-1.6 Except for the Laser Radial Class, the US Sailing prescriptions to rules 60, 63.2 and 63.4 are deleted.
-(Copies of the entire text of the 2017 - 2020 US Sailing Prescriptions are available at registration upon request.)

-1.7 If there is a conflict between languages, the English text will take precedence.

-1.8 The organizing authority is the Clearwater Yacht Club (CYC).
+This changes rule 63.7. - 1.2 RRS Appendix P, Special Procedures for Rule 42, will apply. - 1.3 The Laser Radial Class will sail in a "Protected Competition" per US Sailing Regulation 12.03.
+See Addendum A. The expedited appeal process is available for the Laser Radial Class under Appendix R, Procedures for Appeals and Requests, Rule 8.
+See Addendum A. - 1.4 Copies of the entire text of the 2017 2020 US Sailing Prescriptions will be posted on the Official Notice board and are available at registration on request. - 1.5 [NP] denotes a rule that shall not be grounds for protests by a boat.
+This changes RRS 60.1(a). - 1.6 If there is a conflict between languages, the English text will take precedence. - 1.7 The organizing authority is the Clearwater Yacht Club (CYC).
 The event will be held at the Clearwater Yacht Club, 830 South Bayway Blvd, Clearwater, Florida 33767.
 Registration, launching and storage for Lasers will be at the Clearwater Community Sailing Center (CCSC), 1001 Gulf Boulevard, Clearwater, FL 33767.